leggedrobotics/multimaster_fkie/instruction_for_two_lara_arms.md

 Operator PC 1 and operator PC 2 will both have nodes running which are responsible for the Lara motion control, and which will connect to the Ros master on the Lara control PCs.
 Additionally, operator PC 1 will have its own Ros master running, together with general nodes, which can communicate to the motion control nodes on the Lara Ros networks on PC 1 and PC2.

-# Requirements (Repeat these steps each time you reboot)
+# Requirements (Repeat these steps each time you reboot) - See the next subsections for tests for each step

 1. == Set up the network ==
 - PC 1 and PC 2 will be connected with each other through their ethernet ports